 The Pioneer Village Historical Museum will be open special hours during the North Dakota State Fair.
-From July 22-30, the museum will be open 11 a.m. to 7 p.m. (even on weekends).
+The museum will be open 11 a.m. to 7 p.m. (even on weekends).

 Stop by and take a break from the Fair.
 Enjoy the shade and relax, have a free cold drink of water (or fill up your water bottle) and tour the Village.